dimodi/blazor-projects/README.md

 * `AuthorizeView` - an app that uses `<AuthorizeView>`, `Roles`, and `@attribute [Authorize]` to render content and Telerik components conditionally.
 * `BlazorWasmWithService` - a WebAssembly app with a client-side data service that gets its data from a remote server end point.
+* `DockerBlazorApp` - a Telerik Blazor Web App that is configured to be published to a Docker container.
 * `EntityFramework` - an app with an Entity Framework (SQLite) CRUD data service and Telerik databound components.
 * `Files` - a collection of images and documents for testing of components like FileSelect, PDF Viewer, an Upload.
 * `ODataSample` - a standalone WebAssembly app that makes OData requests to a remote end point.
 Used for testing OData URL serialization for all value types. **Set both `ODataProject` and `WebAssemblyApp` as startup projects.**